opendp/dpcreator/README-DEVELOPMENT.md

    `docker-compose up --build`

-1. All subsequent commands should be run from the `server` directory
+3. All subsequent commands should be run from the `server` directory

    `cd server`

-3. The first time you run (or anytime schema changes have been made), open a separate Terminal, `cd` into the `dpcreator/` directory and manually run this migration:
+4. The first time you run (or anytime schema changes have been made), open a separate Terminal, `cd` into the `dpcreator/` directory and manually run this migration:

-    `docker-compose run server ./migrate.sh`

-    (In general, any command can be run by adding "docker-compose run server" to the beginning, such as:

-    `docker-compose run server python manage.py shell`
+    __`docker-compose run server ./migrate.sh`__

-which will drop you into the Django shell on the Docker container.)
+5. Open `http://localhost:8000/` in your browser.
+You should see DP Creator running.
+6. You can login to DP Creator using the following credentials:

+    - Username: `dev_admin`
+    - Password: `admin`

 ## Running without Containers (not recommended)